Rosemary G. Conroy

 Weare, NH 03281

-I accept all major credit cards and will happily take your payment information over the phone, by email, or text.
-Or I can send you an invoice through Paypal that allows you to enter your credit card number privately.
+You can use any major credit cards and I will happily take your payment information over the phone, by email, or even text.
+We can also use Paypal so you can enter your credit card number privately.
 For more local clientele, I’m happy to take checks and, of course, cash!

 Yes of course!
 I’ll package up the painting VERY carefully and typically use UPS to ship it direct to you.

 As soon as your payment clears, I’ll ship it out right away.
 Depending on your location, it can be less than a week.

 That generally depends on the size of the piece, how far it is being shipped, and how fast.

 My artwork doesn’t have to be framed as I use “gallery-wrap” style panels and canvases.
 I paint the edges black to create a clean, contemporary presentation.
 Most of my pieces are 1.5” deep.

 For a more formal look, I typically use a simple black wooden “floater” style frame that works very well with my artwork.
 I indicate which pieces come with frames in the blurb under each image here on the website.